History Expo 2016 - H2O The Power of Water

 New Book Released

 September 16, 2014–The newest publication from the Vermont Historical Society, Moses Robinson and the Founding of Vermont, by Superior Court Judge Robert A. Mello, restores Moses Robinson to his rightful place as one of the most significant figures in the founding of Vermont.
 This full-length biography shows Robinson as a leader of the revolt against New York, one of Vermont's agents to Congress in charge of negotiating statehood, architect of Vermont's legal system, and its first chief justice, governor for a year, and Vermont's first senator.
 Invoking new thoughts about Vermont's complicated beginnings, this biography offers fresh perspectives on the state's early legal and political history.
+Find the book in our online store.

 New Vermont Essay Collection Released

 April 1, 2014–The 19 essays in The Vermont Difference: Perspectives from the Green Mountain State (J. Kevin Graffagnino, et al), discuss aspects of the Vermont experience that merit national attention and consideration, from the significance of town meetings to the push for sustainable agriculture.
 The collection of thoughtful and thought-provoking essays is beautifully illustrated with contemporary and historical photographs and artwork.
 Contributors include Vermont politicians, historians, academics, writers and business leaders.
 Co-published by the Woodstock Foundation and the Vermont Historical Society.
+Find the book in our online store.